VincenzoSalvati/projectAI/README.md

 </p>

 ## Player VS Player
-It’s a free table which could be exploited to play alone or against other people.
+It is a free table which could be exploited to play alone or against other people.

 ## PC VS PC
 It has been used to compare different heuristics.